-Recently I joined Melissa and Jon to do a pretty rad trash the dress session.
+Trash the wedding dress with fire.
+That was my first thought when Melissa contacted me wanting cool photos with a wedding dress.
+I joined Melissa and Jon and we ended up doing a pretty rad trash the dress session.
 We wanted something awesome that wasn’t the same old boring thing, so we settled on trashing the wedding dress with fire.
-The main goal was not to necessarily totally destroy the wedding dress, but to create some epic portraits.
+The main goal was not to necessarily totally destroy the wedding dress but to create some epic portraits.

 We planned the shoot for January and hoped the weather would hold out.
 Luckily for us it was a perfect day!
 Very cold, but perfect other than that.
 Once we arrived at the location, everyone started getting prepared.
 Melissa and Jon got into their wedding attire and Layne Lasseter started prepping the makeup.